 ❓Is Steinkraft Zeolite regularly checked for heavy metals?

 Yes.
-Feed manufacturers are obliged to do so.
+Feed manufacturers are obligated to do so.
 BUT: a heavy metal analysis of the ground product is important.
 So that heavy metal contamination from grinding with ball mills does not only become visible during the magnet test.
-And HORSEKRAFT Zeolite for horses is manufactured by a certified feed manufacturer.
+And HORSEKRAFT Zeolite for horses is produced by a certified feed manufacturer.
 CO2 neutral.
-If that interests anyone.
-It is important to us.
+If that's of interest to anyone.
+It's important to us.

-No. I know that it is circulated from time to time that aluminum can leach out and then my horse gets aluminum contamination from zeolite.
+No. I know it's often rumored that aluminum can leach out and then my horse would suffer from aluminum contamination due to zeolite.
 That's nonsense.

-Aluminum is fixedly bound in natural zeolite.
+Aluminum is firmly bound in natural zeolite.
 The higher the silicon to aluminum ratio, the more stable this compound is.
-Anything over 5:1 is good.
+Anything above 5:1 is good.
 Again: Prof. Hecht always said that not the amount of aluminum, but the ratio of silicon to aluminum is important.

 No, that's not true.
-Prof. Dr. Karl Hecht always emphasized this.
+Prof. Dr. Karl Hecht emphasized this repeatedly.
 The mineralogical analysis always gives "from-to" values because the clinoptilolite content also varies from batch to batch.
-Prof. Hecht always considered the entire mineralogical composition to be important.
-Namely, the ratio of silicon and aluminum.
+Prof. Hecht always considered the entire mineralogical composition important, namely the ratio of silicon and aluminum.
 This should be at least 5:1.
 AND the grinding is crucial.
-Tribomechanical grinding is important because this pulverization method does not contaminate the material and retains its purity, and above all, it breaks up the crystal lattice structures instead of crushing them.
+Tribo-mechanical grinding is important because this pulverization method does not contaminate the material, maintains its purity, and, most importantly, breaks up the crystal lattice structures instead of crushing them.

-HOWEVER: for zeolite to be suitable for feed optimization, the clinoptilolite content must be >80%.
-And not every mining site can achieve that.
+HOWEVER: for zeolite to be suitable for feed optimization, the clinoptilolite content must be greater than 80%.
+And not every mining site achieves that.

 ❓Do I need to detox my horse?

-⭕️ Conclusion – Zeolite as a natural support for horses
+⭕️ Conclusion – Zeolite as natural support for horses

-Zeolite is not a miracle cure, but a proven natural companion in horse husbandry.
-Due to its special structure, it can bind toxins, relieve the intestines, and thus support the well-being of the animals.
+Zeolite is not a miracle cure, but a proven natural companion in horse keeping.
+Thanks to its special structure, it can bind toxins, relieve the gut, and thus support the well-being of the animals.
 Many horse owners report positive experiences – whether with loose stools, coat changes, or as a general supplement to their feed.

-It remains important: Zeolite does not replace a veterinary diagnosis or treatment, but can be usefully employed as a supplement to daily care.
+It remains important: Zeolite does not replace veterinary diagnosis or treatment, but can be used as a sensible supplement to daily care.

-👉 Discover our Zeolite for horses in the Steinkraft shop now, carefully selected and available in various forms.
+👉 Discover our Zeolite for horses in the Steinkraft shop now, carefully selected and available in various options.

 4 comments